Web Maps

 Leaflet relies on tiles for basemaps.

-Tiles are square image files stitched together, that contain specific data depending on your scale.
+image files stitched together, that contain specific data depending on your

 3. Make A Map